Nuno-Jesus/Make-A-Make/README.md

 .SILENT: silences all the commands printed on the output .PHONY: used to tell the Makefile to not confuse the names of the targets with filenames.
 For instance, having a file called `hello`, should not enter in conflict with the `hello` rule
 .DEFAULT_GOAL: used to define what is the primary target of the Makefile.
 For instance, even if the clean rule is not the first, if defined in this macro, it will be executed when running solely 'make'.
-.NOT_PARALLEL: executes the Makefile in a single thread, even if the -j flag is used.
+.NOTPARALLEL: executes the Makefile in a single thread, even if the -j flag is used.
 If dependencies are specified, only those targets are executed sequentially.

 ## <a name="index-4">The ifdef, ifndef, ifeq, ifneq directives</a>